vrandezo/lambda-cli/README.md

   the WikiLambda repository
 - .labelize: use a writer that shows the canonical version but labelized
 - .timer: switch the timer on or off
+- .metadata: switch the metadata on or off
 - .wiki: URL of the wiki, or a local path to the data
 - .label: if a ZID, returns the label, if a label, returns all matching ZIDs with their types.